La Sagrada Família, Casa Milà & Batlló – Gaudí in Barcelona

 What is the origin of La Sagrada Família, Casa Milà & Casa Batlló – the Gaudí masterpieces in Barcelona?
 The Catalan Modernism arose towards the end of the 1800s.
 This period, characterised by an increased focus on culture and arts, preceded the artistic movement in the decorative arts named Art Nouveau or Jugendstil in the rest of Europe.

-Thanks to a handful of gifted architects, the art, the architecture and the culture in Barcelona were soon influenced by the Catalan Modernism.
-Most visible in society were the architects and craftsmen Antoni Gaudí, Lluís Domènech i Montaner and Josep Puig i Cadafalch.
-To a large extent they shared some of the same ideas, although having very different visions as well as status in Barcelona.
-For instance, as a politician Domènech enjoyed a high social status and had specific ideas how to transform the society, whereas Gaudí’s visions were built on religion and the geometry existing in nature.
+Thanks to a handful of gifted architects, the art, the architecture, and the culture in Barcelona were soon influenced by Catalan Modernism.
+Most visible in society were the architects and craftsmen Antoni Gaudí, Lluís Domènech i Montaner, and Josep Puig i Cadafalch.
+To a large extent, they shared some of the same ideas, although having very different visions and statuses in Barcelona.
+For instance, as a politician, Domènech enjoyed a high social status and had specific ideas on transforming society whereas Gaudí’s visions built on religion and the geometry existing in nature.

 Photo: Nikolaus Bader / Pixabay

-Some of the frequent elements used in the Modernism relate to nature.
-Natural forms were incorporated in the architecture where organic forms and curved lines played a main role.
+Some of the frequent elements used in Modernism relate to nature.
+Natural forms were incorporated into the architecture, where organic forms and curved lines played a main role.
 Buildings were constructed as organisms with arches and vaults.
 By using the new Portland cement and introducing new techniques, surfaces and forms could now be created in ways that had not previously been possible.

-The national identity, La Renaixença, was also an important part of the Catalan Modernism.
-This included an increased focus on the Catalan language and identity.
+The national identity, La Renaixença, was also a significant part of Catalan Modernism, which included an increased focus on the Catalan language and identity.

-In addition to the focus on architecture, furniture design, glass and ceramics arts, also the values of music and literature were renewed.
-The Modernism changed the Catalan society into a modern and national society.
+In addition to the focus on architecture, furniture design, glass and ceramics arts, the values of music and literature were renewed.
+The Modernism changed the Catalan society into a modern and national one.
 The Modernist style and ideas dominated Barcelona until around 1910.
-At this time the Catalan Modernism was abandoned in favour of a new cultural movement, the Noucentisme, which can be interpreted as a reaction to the Modernism in ideology.
+At this time, Catalan Modernism was abandoned in favour of a new cultural movement, the Noucentisme, interpreted as a reaction to Modernism in ideology.

 Photo: Julien Rambaud / Pixabay

 A madman or a genius?
-Antoni Gaudí i Cornet is today considered the greatest architect during the Catalan Modernism.
+Antoni Gaudí i Cornet is today considered the greatest architect of Catalan Modernism.

 Gaudí was notably the architect behind some of the most remarkable constructions in Barcelona during the Catalan Modernism.
-He dominated together with a handful of other ingenious architects the Modernist design and architecture in Barcelona at the time.
-By including natural elements and Christian symbols in his architecture, he strived for a ‘renaissance’ of Christianity in Catalonia.
+He dominated, together with a handful of other ingenious architects, the Modernist design and architecture in Barcelona at the time.
+By including natural elements and Christian symbols in the architecture, he strived for a ‘renaissance’ of Christianity in Catalonia.

 Photo: Jan McNally-Trainor / Pixabay

-In 1926 Antoni Gaudí died as a result of a tram accident in Barcelona.
-Due to his poor and humble looks, he was first believed to be a tramp – and not any famous architect.
-He therefore didn’t receive sufficient treatment in hospital – which might have rescued him.
+In 1926, Antoni Gaudí died as a result of a tram accident in Barcelona.
+Due to his poor and humble looks, he was first believed to be a tramp, not a famous architect.
+Therefore, he did not receive sufficient treatment in the hospital – which might have rescued him.

-After his death he was much criticised, and during the Spanish Civil War many of his documents were burnt.
+After his death, he was much criticised, and during the Spanish Civil War, many of his documents were burnt.
 Although not in the first years, he obtained – with time – recognition as one of our most outstanding architects.
-Years later people started showing genuine interest in his great works and began to consider him the architectural genius he really was.
+Years later, people started showing genuine interest in his great works and began to consider him the architectural genius he was.

 3-day itinerary for Madrid